akashdas2110/Applied_ML/Assignment_2/README.md

     in train.ipynb track the experiments and model versions using mlflow build, track, and register 3 benchmark models using MLflow checkout and print AUCPR for each of the three benchmark models

+### Description

+The Data folder contains the original dataset emails.csv and the splitted data using different seeds stored in separate folders tracked by dvc.

+The mulruns folder used to track 3 Benchmarked models.